Why A Dog Portrait?

 What Will It Cost?

 We have a very simple costing model in place.
 There is a £65 booking fee, which is payable on the day of your shoot.
-This includes a £50 credit towards your final wall art or album order.
+This includes either a £50 credit towards your final wall art/album order, or an 8 x 10 loose print.

 The booking fee includes up to three dogs, and so can be shared with your friends if you like.
 We charge £5.00 for every extra dog, over the included three, that you want included in the photo shoot.